MedicalImmunoOncologyResearchGroup/PRIME/README.md

 ## 📜 License

-This project is licensed under the XXX - see the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT licence, see LICENSE file for details.

 ## ✍️ Citation